willfaught/willfaught.github.io/content/blog/2011-05-26-how-to-start-a-startup.md

 tags:
 - computation
 - interesting
-title: How to Start a Startup
+title: How To Start A Startup
 ---

 Paul Graham: